Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Results

 \subsubsection{DESI-selected QSOs}

-As these sources are assumed point-like, applying the above \texttt{MUMAX\_MINUS\_MAG} limit would be reasonable.
-However, due to the improvements in spatial resolution from DESI, at about $1\arcsec$, to \Euclid's now 0\farcs2, some sources that appeared point-like through DESI, now appear extended.
-Therefore, to ensure all potential sources are found, we do not apply the restriction to this subset.
+As these sources are assumed to be point-like, applying the above \texttt{MUMAX\_MINUS\_MAG} limit would be reasonable.
+However, due to the improvements in spatial resolution from DESI, at about $1\arcsec$, to \Euclid's now 0\farcs2, some sources that appeared point-like through DESI now appear extended.
+Therefore, to ensure all potential sources were found, we did not apply the restriction to this subset.

-This selection provides the first evidence of significant differences within the candidates for each classifier.
-The inpainting classifier is able to capture a significant amount of the selection compared to the other classifiers.
+This selection provides the first evidence of significant differences in the suggested candidates for each classifier.
+The inpainting classifier is able to capture a significantly higher selection of lower-magnitude sources compared to the other classifiers.
 Throughout all magnitude bands, the PSF and Sérsic flux classifier has worse recall.
-Whereas the diffusion model has higher coverage over the brightest sources (lowest magnitudes), the ROC classifer matched more candidates in the fainter sources.
+The ROC classifier matched more candidates in the fainter sources.